 Off The Grid

-Every Tuesday until October 25 (when the food truck season comes to a close), downtown Walnut Creek hosts Off The Grid food trucks.
+Every Tuesday throughout the summer and until October 25 (when the food truck season comes to a close), downtown Walnut Creek hosts Off The Grid food trucks.
 From po' boys to kabobs, ceviche to poutine, these weekly foodie gatherings are packed with tasty bites, music and entertainment, and a seasonal beer garden. // 1380 North California Blvd.
 (Walnut Creek), offthegrid.com